-40 CFR Part 63, Subpart JJJJJJ - National Emission Standards for Hazardous Air Pollutants for Industrial, Commercial and Institutional Boilers.
+40 CFR Part 63, Subpart JJJJJJ National Emission Standards for Hazardous Air Pollutants for Industrial, Commercial and Institutional Boilers.
 Applies to new and existing fuel oil and solid fuel fired boilers located at area sources (major sources are subject to Subpart DDDDD).
 Natural gas or propane fired boilers are not subject.
 This gas exemption allows use of backup fuel during gas curtailments and up to 48 hours of elective use.
 Oil fired hot water boilers less than 1.6 MMBTU/hr are not subject.
 The rule requires a tune up for each boiler once every two years except boilers with oxygen trim and oil boilers less than 5 MMBTU/hr must conduct tune-ups every five years.
 New boilers greater than 10 MMBTU/hr are subject to PM emission limits.
 Boilers that commenced construction on or before June 4, 2010 are considered an existing source.

 Since Vermont has not taken delegation of this federal regulation, the U.S. EPA is the implementing authority and is responsible for determining applicability of this regulation.
-Subpart JJJJJJ is not anticipated to apply to the Facility as most boilers are propane fired and the one oil boiler is less than 1.6 MMBtu/hour.
+Subpart JJJJJ is not anticipated to apply to the Facility all boilers are less than 1.6 MMBtu/hour.
 Since the Facility is not a major source of HAPs, the Facility is not subject to Subpart DDDDD.

-40 CFR Part 60, Subpart IIII - Standards of Performance for Stationary Compression Ignition Internal Combustion Engines (CI ICE). - Applies to CI RICE model year 2007 and later as well as those ordered after July 11, 2005 and with an engine manufacture date after April 1, 2006.
-This standard also applies to stationary CI RICE that are modified or reconstructed after July 11, 2005.
+40 CFR Part 60, Subpart IIII-Standards of Performance for Stationary Compression Ignition Internal Combustion Engines (CLICE).-Applies to CLRICE model year 2007 and later as well as those ordered after July 11, 2005 and with an engine manufacture date after April 1, 2006.
+This standard also applies to stationary CLRICE that are modified or reconstructed after July 11, 2005.
 This regulation established emission rates for affected engines, requires routine engine maintenance and sets maximum sulfur content for the diesel fuel.
 Beginning October 1, 2010 applicable engines shall only use diesel fuel with a maximum sulfur content of 15 ppm (ULSD).